Redocly/redocly-cli/docs/installation.md

 # Install OpenAPI CLI

-You can install and use OpenAPI CLI in several ways:
+There are two methods that you can use to install OpenAPI CLI: global and runtime.

-## Global installation
+## Method 1: Global installation

 ### npm

 :::success Tip
-This is the recommended method
+This is the recommended method.
+Ensure you have the latest version of npm before you begin.
 :::

 ```shell Command